OxSon/AutoCompleteA03/instructions.md

            99357.0  Al Maţarīyah, Egypt

 ### Interactive GUI (optional, but fun and no extra work)
-Download and compile [ftp://ftp.cs.princeton.edu/pub/cs226/autocomplete/AutocompleteGUI.java](AutocompleteGUI.java).
-The program takes the name of a file and an integer k as command-line arguments and provides a GUI for the user to enter queries.
-It presents the top k matching terms in real time.
+Download and compile [AutocompleteGUI.java](ftp://ftp.cs.princeton.edu/pub/cs226/autocomplete/AutocompleteGUI.java).
+The program takes the name of a file and an integer `k` as command-line arguments and provides a GUI for the user to enter queries.
+It presents the top `k` matching terms in real time.
 When the user selects a term, the GUI opens up the results from a Google search for that term in a browser.

     % java AutocompleteGUI cities.txt 10